What is Live Here Now?

 My CD or Download IDs are not perfect.

 We ID the ‘on the night CDs’ live on the fly during the show.
-This means that sometimes when bands Segway songs in to another track, do a false end or do an unexpected breakdown or jam we might make an error with the ID.
+This means that sometimes when bands segue between songs, do a false end or do an unexpected breakdown or jam we might make an error with the ID.
 The unexpected is just the nature of ‘live’.
-We try & get it right but cannot guarantee it will be perfect.
+We try to get it right but cannot guarantee it will be perfect.

-Where a show is ‘post-mixed’ (mixed after the show so not instant) we have the benefit of getting the ID points to the exact positions the artist wants.
+Where a show is ‘post-mixed’ (mixed after the show so not instant) we have the benefit of getting the ID points to the exact positions.

 How do I contact you for more help?

-We want our customers to be happy so if you are still unsure of anything & need our help, please get in tough via email: email@example.com.
+We want our customers to be happy so if you are still unsure of anything & need our help, please get in touch via email: email@example.com